ksonnet/ksonnet/docs/cli-reference/ks_env_list.md

 ### Related Commands

+* `ks env add` — Add a new environment to a ksonnet application
 * `ks env set` — Set environment-specific fields (name, namespace, server)
 * `ks env rm` — Delete an environment from a ksonnet application